Iran hints it could consider wider nuclear inspections

 The comments from Iranian Deputy Foreign Minister Abbas Araqchi appeared to be the first specific indication of what concessions Tehran might be prepared to make in return for the removal of sanctions hurting its oil-dependent economy.

-Iran presented a three-phase plan for ending the standoff over its nuclear program during the first day of an October 15-16 meeting with six world powers in Geneva on Tuesday.
+Iran presented a three-phase plan for ending the standoff over its nuclear programme during the first day of an Oct.
+15-16 meeting with six world powers in Geneva on Tuesday.
 The talks were due to resume later on Wednesday.

 Iran did not give details of its proposal On Tuesday, but said it included monitoring by the International Atomic Energy Agency (IAEA), the Vienna-based U.N. nuclear body which regularly inspects declared Iranian facilities.